Siddyboy/food-recipes/slow-cooker-lamb-shanks.md

 ## Notes

 1. From BBC Good Food recipe but increased quantities by 50%.
+This amount fits nicely in the slow cooker.
+2. Needed a little seasoning and a little thickener.
+Possibly increase the flour next time?